flancia-coop/doc.anagora.org/flancia-meet.md

   - difference between authentication and authorization
     - ‘authentication is boolean, authorization is a list of permissions’ — [[vera]]
   - could possibly have two stoas? one open to public, one more limited to agora users
+  - [[semi-permeable membrane]] in reference to commons.  some boundaries are OK (needed in fact) to not ruin a commons.
 - [[agora bot]]
 -